rjbasitali/tp-test/README.md

 1. You can run this command line project using intellij IDE

-2. Or you can compile and run the Main.java class under src/com/company using command line:
+2. Or you can compile and run the Main.java class in src folder using command line:

 ```
+cd src
 javac Main.java
 java Main
 ```